-All medical procedures and tests carry both risks and benefits, your doctor has requested this scan as they feel the information that we will gain is a greater benefit than the risk from being exposed to radiation.
-Our injections contain a small amount of radioactivity that emits gamma rays (these are similar to X-rays).
-We use the smallest dose possible, in line with national regulations to provide as much information as we can about your condition.
+The injection contains a small amount of radioactivity that emits gamma rays (these are similar to X-rays).
+We use the smallest dose possible, in line with national regulations, to provide as much information as we can about your condition.
 The results of your scan will give your doctor useful information about your condition and will help to plan your treatment.